 Pick a number, any number, and write it down.
 For example:

-Now pick a second number, any number (I’ll choose 3), multiply it by the first number, then write their product down to the right of the first number:
+Now pick a second number, any number (I’ll choose 3), which we will call the common ratio.
+Now multiply the first number by the common ratio, then write their product down to the right of the first number:

-By following this process, you have created a “Geometric Sequence” or “Geometric Progression”, a sequence of numbers in which the ratio of every two successive terms is the same.
+By following this process, you have created a “Geometric Sequence”, a sequence of numbers in which the ratio of every two successive terms is the same.